 Donna Macalle-Holly brings more than a decade of experience advocating for the protection and restoration of Lake Hopatcong to her role at the Lake Hopatcong Foundation.
 Before joining the Foundation, Donna held the position of administrator at the Lake Hopatcong Commission, a quasi-independent state environmental commission.
 A 2012 recipient of the US EPA Environmental Quality Award, Donna served as a member of NJ DEP Citizens Advisory Committee for the Lake Hopatcong Water Level Management Plan.
 Donna is motivated by the foundation’s vision for the lake and its surrounding communities.
 She appreciates having the opportunity to work with the dedicated employees, board members and volunteers to improve Lake Hopatcong for all who use it.
 Donna never heard of Lake Hopatcong until 1983 (the year Bertrand Island Amusement Park closed), when she came boating with her friend’s family and met her future husband Bruce.
 It’s hard to believe Donna and Bruce have enjoyed living on Lake Hopatcong for more than 25 years (especially since Donna says she is only 29).
 They love sharing sunsets together near Halsey Island.

 Holly Odgers is a life-long Sussex County resident who brings 20 years of experience in environmental advocacy and non-profit management to the Lake Hopatcong Foundation team.
 Before she joined the foundation, she did all things communications at The Land Conservancy of New Jersey for 18 years.
 After interim positions at the Musconetcong Watershed Association and Grow It Green Morristown, she is happy to settle in at the Lake Hopatcong Foundation and assist in making Lake Hopatcong the best place it can be.
 Holly received a bachelor’s of fine arts in Film, Photography, and Visual Arts from Ithaca College and lives in nearby Stanhope where she served on the Stanhope Environmental Commission for many years.
-Holly has two teenagers, Aubrey and Logan, who attend Lenape Regional High School.
+Holly has two teenage children, Aubrey, who is studying Marine Biology at the University of New England in Maine, and Logan, who attends Lenape Regional High School.
 She enjoys hiking and yoga and is flirting with the idea of taking up cycling.

 Board of Trustees